giacometti-r/RoboticsProj2023/README.md

 2. Derive dynamics of 2d drone, linearizations, state space, and transfer function [90%] --- May 27th
 3. Upgrade simulator with sensor model and runge kutta integrator [50%] --- May 28th
 4. Write and test kalman filter with imu/proximity sensor fusion [40%] --- May 28th
-6. Design and document tuning of multiloop PID controller --- May 28th
+6. Design and document tuning of multiloop PID/KF controller --- May 28th
 8. Implement UCS, A*, RRT, RRT* path planning with circular obstacles --- May 31st
 9. Design and document tuning of LQR controller --- May 31st
 10. Design and document tuning of multiloop Lead/Lag controller --- May 31st